 History of the 2019 Sacagawea Dollar

-The 2019 Sacagawea Dollar was part of the Native American Dollar program, which was authorized by the Native American $1 Coin Act signed by President George W. Bush on September 20, 2007.
-This legislation specified that the dollar coin would honor the important contributions Native Americans have made throughout United States history, with a new reverse design unveiled each year since 2009.
+The 2019 Sacagawea Dollar was produced under the Native American Dollar program, authorized by the Native American $1 Coin Act (Public Law 110-82), signed by President George W. Bush on September 20, 2007.
+This legislation directs the dollar coin to honor the important contributions Native Americans have made throughout U.S. history, with a new reverse design unveiled each year starting in 2009.

-The 2019 dollar’s theme was “American Indians in the Space Program,” chosen to build on the enthusiasm surrounding the 50th Anniversary of the Apollo 11 Moon Landing, which the Mint commemorated with special gold, silver, and clad commemorative coins that same year.
-The coin honored Native American contributions to space exploration and aerospace engineering.
+The 2019 dollar’s theme — “American Indians in the Space Program” — was chosen to build on enthusiasm surrounding the 50th Anniversary of the Apollo 11 Moon Landing, which the Mint commemorated that same year with concave-shaped gold, silver, and clad commemorative coins.
+The coin honored both Mary Golda Ross and Native American astronaut John Herrington of the Chickasaw Nation, who became the first enrolled Native American to fly in space when he completed three spacewalks from the International Space Station during mission STS-113 in November 2002.

-Since 2011, these dollars have been produced solely for coin collectors rather than for general circulation, continuing a trend that began when mintages dropped significantly after the coins failed to gain popularity with the public for everyday transactions.
+Since 2011, these dollars have been produced solely for collectors rather than general circulation, continuing a trend that began when public adoption of dollar coins for everyday transactions remained minimal despite large-scale promotion.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)